Social Science BA

 Areas of Concentration: 21 units

-Students are required to select an area of concentration for 21 units (12 units minimum at the upper-division level) from the following.
+Select an area of concentration for 21 units (12 units minimum at the upper-division level).

 Alternative Dispute Resolution: 21 units